 • Eggs.
 Scrambled on the side, or perhaps over easy and served on top.

-The great thing about homemade pancakes is that they keep well in the fridge for up to 5 days or in the freezer for up to 3 months.
-For the fridge, let pancakes cool completely and then put them in a zip-top baggie.
-You can reheat in a toaster or microwave when you’re ready to eat.
+• Storage.
+Homemade pancakes keep well in the fridge for up to 5 days or in the freezer for up to 3 months.

 If you try this banana pancake recipe, let me know!
 Leave a comment and if your family loves it as much as mine does, be sure to give it a five star ⭐️ rating!
 Also, tag @kimscravings on Instagram with a picture of your creation.
-It’s so fun to see what you’re cooking!
 Be sure to subscribe to our mailing list to receive more healthy delicious recipes straight to your inbox.

 Banana Pancakes